SquadFM/Squad-Field-Manual/README.md

 ## I Cannot Speak (I Am A Mute)
-- If you're a mute we want you to join Squad nonetheless!
-We won't leave anyone behind!
-You're one of us!
-- If anything, send a quick message to your squad when you join that you can't use your voice due to medical reasons.
+- Send a quick message to your squad when you join that you can't use your voice due to medical reasons.
-- You can add [MEDICALLY MUTE] to your name to let people know that you won't be talking.
 - If you run into an asshole, let the admins know.
 - Play Medic for absolutely no need to talk.
 Most other classes other than Command or scouting don't really need talking unless you see something.
 - While speaking is helpful, even more important is following orders and playing as a squad.